Quasi Contract Example: Everything You Need to Know

 Each of these examples epitomizes a quasi contract claim.
 An official offer and acceptance may be lacking, but that shouldn't stop one of the parties from admitting the essence of a contract-like relationship.
 In the end, equity may prevent one of the parties from denying the existence of a contract-like existence.

 If you need help with your quasi contract, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.